 Pros of Unsecured Loans

-The approval process for an unsecured loan is typically simpler and faster (but not necessarily easier in terms of getting qualified).
+The approval process for an unsecured loan is typically simpler and faster (but not necessarily easier in terms of getting qualified, since unsecured loans typically require a stronger credit and financial history than secured loans).
 It also typically requires less paperwork.
 Additionally, with an unsecured loan, the borrower doesn’t risk losing valuable property in the event of nonpayment.

 Cons of Unsecured Loans

-Given that an unsecured loan is riskier for the lender, the loan limits are usually smaller.
-Lenders typically charge a higher interest rate than they do for a secured loan.
+Given that an unsecured loan is generally considered riskier for the lender, the loan limits may be smaller.
+Lenders may also charge a higher interest rate than they would for a secured loan.

 While a borrower doesn’t risk losing collateral, the lender still has the right to take steps to collect the debt.
-Failure to pay back the loan can also severely impact a borrower’s credit score, and the damage can last for years.
+Depending upon circumstances, Failure to pay back the loan could have an impact on a borrower’s credit score, and the damage can last for years.

 Both secured and unsecured personal loans can be a great way to help a borrower access funds without having to incur high interest credit card debt.
 As with any loan, a borrower should carefully evaluate the advantages and risks in order to make an informed decision based on their unique financial situation.

-The extra cash a personal loan provides could help a borrower cover an emergency and achieve financial goals that may not have otherwise been possible, such as paying off credit cards, paying off high interest debt, or conducting a major home renovation.
+The extra cash a personal loan provides could help a borrower cover an emergency and maybe even achieve some financial goals that may otherwise not have been possible, such as consolidating credit cards or other high-interest debt into better terms, or conducting a major home renovation.

 So now that you know the difference between secured and unsecured loans, how can you determine which is the right choice for you?

-In general, you may have a better chance at qualifying for a secured loan because of the collateral you will have to put up.
+In general, individuals may have a better chance at qualifying for a secured loan because of the collateral attached to the loan.

-Additionally, secured loans tend to have lower interest rates, because the lender has something it can take in the event of non-payment.
-Plus, lending limits are typically higher on secured loans—if a larger loan amount is most important for your needs.
+Additionally, secured loans could offer better terms in some cases, because the lender has something of value to make them whole in the event of non-payment.
+Plus, lending limits can be higher on secured loans—if a larger loan amount is most important for your needs.

-But, if you have a solid financial profile, you may be able to qualify for an unsecured loan which you would not have to put up any collateral for.
-This can be a better route for some people who do not want to risk any of their belongings (a house or car) or may not have any collateral to offer.
+But, if you have a solid financial profile, you may be able to qualify for an unsecured loan with favorable terms, which you would not have to put up any collateral for.
+This can be a better route for some people who do not want to risk any of their belongings (like a car) or may not have any collateral to offer.

 SoFi Personal Loans